lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

 As we have established initial relation [between stone, tortoises and tortomega](#omega-shell-and-tortomega), we found an image of a civilization of sentient giant tortoises, tortomega -- descendants of drakes, and far descendants of dragons of rage through [consistent motif of rage](#unreconciled-duality-of-fury-and-serenity) within tortodrones and their equipment, as pointers to an inherently rageous nature of those specie.

 While we were searching for the identity of titans, we have proposed their nature to be tortomega through [motifs and applications surrounding the material of stone](#motif-of-stone-and-serenity-titans).
-We had pointed out a notion of [draconic creation myth](#creation-myth-dragons-as-cosmic-progenitors) to resemble other real-world creation myths, which had allowed us to suggest a reason for dragons to perish in the first place -- a conflict would take place between dragon deities and other faction of formidable power, which would come on top.
+We had pointed out a notion of [draconic creation myth](#creation-myth-dragons-as-cosmic-progenitors) to resemble other real-world creation myths, which had allowed us to suggest a reason for dragons to perish in the first place -- a conflict would take place between dragon deities and other faction of formidable power, which would come on top and dragons being considered extinct.

-This confict was proposed in the [lesser creation myth](#lesser-creaton-myth), where we have linked rider gods and Olympian pantheon, immitating a paradigm shift found through Olympian gods' establishment after the rebelion against greek Titans.
+This confict of deity-like factions was proposed in the [lesser creation myth](#lesser-creaton-myth), where we have linked _Rider gods_ to _Olympian pantheon_, immitating a paradigm shift found through Olympian gods' establishment of supreme power after their rebellion against greek Titans.

-This faction's lightning-based designs are particularly similar to Valkyrian and Spiral Order gear in their respective design elements and mythological contexts.
+This faction's lightning-based designs are particularly similar to Valkyrian and Spiral Order gear in their respective design elements and mythological contexts, which we will now elaborate upon.
 In order to establish those similarities, we will elaborate on the Valkyrian gear, as we reference equipment associated with frenzy, rage and storms:

 - `A priceless helmet whose name denizens of the Underworld dare not mention` ([Valkyrie Helm](https://wiki.spiralknights.com/Valkyrie_Helm)).